Alta van der Merwe (Email)

 - John Zachman, Zachman International, USA

-- Co-organized the first IEEE SMC conference focusing on Enterprise Systems (ES 2013), with the TC on Enterprise Information Systems, in Cape Town, South Africa during 7-8 November 2013.
+- The first international conference on Enterprise Systems, ES 2013, was held in Cape Town, South Africa, 7-8 November 2013.

 - Participate in international conferences and workshops on Enterprise Architecture and Engineering

 - Interact with international experts in Academia and Industry on Enterprise Architecture and Engineering, as well as related fields.